 Italy has done similar, whereby it helps companies to easily donate unsold food.
-Government of Australia and Norway has introduced target to cut down on the amount of food waste by 50%.
+Governments of Australia and Norway have introduced a target to cut down on the amount of food waste by 50%.

-While initiates like these will definitely help in curbing the menace, most of the times it is simply left rotting in the landfills emanating harmful methane gases.
+While initiates like these will definitely help in curbing the menace, most of the time it is simply left rotting in the landfills emanating harmful methane gases.
 In addition, another worrisome thing is, the food also comes with packing materials to keep the perishables safe which also ends up in garbage along with food.

 Though these grocery retail stores are major contributors to the colossal food waste problem, they can also play a significant role to curb the menace as well.

-Order tracking systems, cameras and sensors are constantly monitoring the stock and movement of quantities.
+Order tracking systems, cameras, and sensors are constantly monitoring the stock and movement of quantities.
 Algorithms are even considering variables like weather, seasonal demands, festivals, etc. so that the most optimal stock is only available.

 The technology is being used to make the most accurate prediction across the value chain.
-Whether stocks are available in the distribution centers or got loaded in the truck or food is nearing the end of shelf life, everything gets tracked.
+Whether stocks are available in the distribution center or are loaded in the truck or food is nearing the end of shelf life, everything gets tracked.